Horizon Reports: Emerging Technologies for Teaching and Learning

 Crowdsourcing - The act of outsourcing tasks, traditionally performed by an employee or contractor, to an undefined, large group of people or community - a "crowd".

-Electronic Books (ePub/eText) & Digital Content) - Support note-taking and research activities, and are beginning to augment these basic functions with new capabilities - from immersive experiences to support for social interaction - that are changing our perception of what it means to read.
+Electronic Publishing (ePub/eText) & Digital Content) - Support note-taking and research activities, and are beginning to augment these basic functions with new capabilities - from immersive experiences to support for social interaction - that are changing our perception of what it means to read.
 (Reference: American Libraries Association eBooks & Digital Content.
 Source: 2010 NMC Horizon Report: Higher Ed Edition.)

 Game-Based Learning - Research continues to demonstrate game-based learning effectiveness for students of all ages.
 Games for education span the range from single-player or small-group card and board games all the way to massively multiplayer online games and alternate reality games.
 (Source: 2011 NMC Horizon Report: Higher Ed Edition.)